-- Offering a tobacco cessation program featuring one-on-one coaching sessions, resources, and tips to help you kick the habit
+- A tobacco cessation program featuring one-on-one coaching sessions, resources, and tips

-- Promoting safe exercise through sales of bike helmets, lights, other cycling accessories, pedometers, plus helmets for skiing/snowboarding & skateboarding/rollerblading.
+- Sales of bike helmets, lights, other cycling accessories, pedometers, plus helmets for skiing/snowboarding & skateboarding/rollerblading

 - Free consultations on health-related topics with a professional health educator

-- Providing orientation presentations and tours of Hall Health Center
+- Orientation presentations and tours of Hall Health Center

 Student volunteer program

 Meet the Staff & Volunteers

 - Mark Shaw, MS, Director of Health Promotion – Having worked in the field health promotion with college students since 1996, Mark welcomes talking with people about ways they can live a healthier lifestyle.

 Meet the Wellness Resource Center Volunteers